international employment law firm alliance L&E Global

 Other Requirements

-Employers with 250+ employees (on the relevant ‘snapshot date’ in June of the reporting year) must publish gender pay gap reports within six months of the relevant ‘snapshot date’.
-The reporting obligation, which was required for the first time in 2022, will be extended to employers with 150+ employees by 2024, and 50+ employees by 2025.
-It is envisaged that there will be an online reporting system for the 2023 reporting cycle, where reports will be uploaded and accessed publicly.
+Employers with 150+ employees (on the relevant ‘snapshot date’ in June of the reporting year) must publish gender pay gap reports within six months of the relevant ‘snapshot date’.
+The reporting obligation, which was required for the first time in 2022, was extended from employers with 250+ employees to employers with 150+ employees in 2024 and will be extended to employers with 50+ employees by 2025.
 While there are no financial penalties for non-compliance nor can employees be awarded compensation for any breaches of the gender pay gap reporting obligations, employees can bring a claim before the WRC against their employer for failure to comply with their legal obligations.
 The WRC may order the employer to take a specified course of action to comply with its legal obligations.
 This creates a reputational risk for the employer.

 Any questions